 When my partner Tom and I first met in Vietnam, one of the first things I did was drag him to a cooking class where we got to make our own spring rolls, pho, and other awesome Vietnamese delicacies.

-To this date, my partner Tom still raves about his experience of buying a motorbike and driving it throughout the length of Vietnam.
-Not only did he see so many incredible viewpoints and scenery along the way.
-The freedom of having your own transportation makes a huge difference to your entire experience.
+To date, my partner Tom still raves about his experience of buying a motorbike and driving it throughout the length of Vietnam.
+Not only did he see so many incredible viewpoints and scenery along the way, but the freedom of having your own transportation makes a huge difference to your entire experience.